 When to Hire Employees: Why Timing is Everything for Your Business

-Recruiting people at the wrong time can be catastrophic for a business.
-Therefore, learn to recognise the stage in the life cycle that your business is in, or is about to enter, so that you can predict the recruitment problems you’ll likely face.
+An importantSECRET I’d like to share with you is that where your company is in the “business life cycle” heavily influences your recruitment.
+Recruiting the wrong type of staff at the wrong time can be catastrophic for a business.
+Therefore, learn to recognise the stage you are in (or about to enter) so that you can predict potential recruitment problems.

 Birth

-As soon as they take risks, such as leasing an office or investing in products and services, the business is born.
-They then transition to Infancy.
+The business is born when the owner takes risks, such as leasing an office or investing in products and services.
+The business quickly transitions to Infancy.

 Infancy

-Most companies entering this stage consist of just one person.
+Most businesses in this stage consist of just one person.
 They may have a company name, but they’re essentially a self-employed individual taking on the same risks as their previous employer.
-To that person, things can feel overwhelming and there’s little let-up because when they go on holiday so does their income!
+Things can feel overwhelming to that person, and there’s little let-up because when they go on holiday, so does their income!

-This is rarely the right time to recruit staff.
-The business is often fighting for survival by trying to find a product-market fit that creates value and which customers are willing to pay for.
-Processes are often haphazard and inefficient.
-Most importantly, cash flow is often tight and the last thing the business owner should worry about is paying staff.
+Recruiting staff during Infancy is rarely the right time.
+The business often fights for survival to find a product-market fit that creates value customers are willing to pay for.
+Processes are usually haphazard and inefficient.
+Most importantly, cash flow is often tight, and the last thing the business owner should worry about is paying staff.

-Although outsourcing might be an option, it’s important to focus on creating an efficient, replicable process that anyone can follow.
-(Most business owners overvalue their product and undervalue execution, yet in the end it’s all about execution.)
+Although outsourcing might be an option, creating an efficient, replicable process almost anyone can follow is essential.
+(Most business owners overvalue their product and undervalue execution, yet it’s all about execution.)

 Toddler

-This is when businesses can get into real trouble because often the hardest person to recruit is employee number two.
+In the Toddler stage, businesses can get into real trouble, and often, the hardest person to recruit is employee number two.
 Businesses now have enough cash flow to afford a few inexperienced staff.
-Unfortunately, this often means they make the mistake of hiring friends, family or trainees who will tend to want to maintain harmony rather than tell a business owner what they need to hear.
-And because family and friends are often cheap, they don’t accurately reflect how profitable the business is.
+Unfortunately, this usually means they mistakenly hire friends, family or trainees who want to maintain harmony rather than tell a business owner what they need to hear.
+And because family and friends are often cheap, they don’t accurately reflect how profitable a business is.

-Recruitment at this stage is like putting a magnifying glass on a firm’s weaknesses: adding people to a company with a bad product-market fit or poor processes will only enlarge the problems and quickly bring about a crisis for organisations with low margins.
+Recruitment at this stage is like putting a magnifying glass on a firm’s weaknesses; adding staff to an organisation with a bad product-market fit and poor processes will only accentuate the problems and quickly create a crisis for businesses.

-As new staff are gradually introduced, the business begins to “walk and talk” by itself and the owner has an option to “let go” a little.
+As new staff are recruited, the business begins to “walk and talk” by itself, and the owner can “let go” a little.

-Hopefully the business owner can now take a short holiday, but when they do productivity and profits might suffer because there aren’t yet strong processes and management in place.
+Hopefully, the business owner can take a short holiday, but when they do, productivity and profits might suffer as there isn’t any management.

 Teenager

-“Teenager” is apt because firms in this category often take unnecessary risks through overconfidence and believing that they’re indestructible.
+“Teenager” is apt because businesses in this category often take unnecessary risks through overconfidence and believing they’re indestructible.

-Confidence is often higher because cash flow is less of a concern.
-But this is when most business owners start to think that more staff will generate more value.
-While “vanity metrics” such as a large headcount may make you feel good, they may have little impact on your long-term success.
+Confidence is often misplaced because cash flow is less of a concern.
+But this is when most business owners think more staff will generate more value.
+While “vanity metrics” such as a significant headcount may make you feel good, they may have little impact on long-term success.
 Remember: the aim is to be efficient and effective, not necessarily big.
-Big companies go broke (e.g. General Motors) and are exponentially more complex (e.g. Nike).
+Big companies go broke (eg. General Motors) and are exponentially more complex (eg. GlaxoSmithKline).
 Being twice as big doesn’t mean you’re twice as successful.
 Don’t lose sight of cash flow and margins in the rush to grow a business.

-The first few employees are critical because they will set the culture for a long period, so choose very wisely.
-Even a small mis-hire can have a big impact at this early stage.
+The first few employees are critical because they will set the culture for an extended period, so choose wisely.
+Even a single mis-hire can have a significant impact at this early stage.

-Most importantly, be careful about trying to mature quickly by seeking additional investment because you may not have a good enough product-market fit or capability to maximise delivery.
-It’s tempting to show money has been invested and to build a high head count, but this can lead to a company becoming overweight and on a fast-track to a Mid-Life Crisis.
+Most importantly, be careful about trying to mature quickly by seeking additional investment because you may need a better product-market fit or capability to maximise delivery.
+It’s also tempting to show money has been “invested” by building a large headcount, but this can lead to a business becoming overweight and on a fast track to a Mid-Life Crisis.

 Young Adult

-The business may transition from recruiting generalists to specialists.
-There might even be a cultural rebirth of its identity as staff suited to a start-up may not be best at developing the business further.
-But the business must be careful and hire staff that are right for the business now, and avoid being too aspirational in an often naive hope the business will continue growing.
+The business may also transition from recruiting generalists to specialists.
+There might even be a cultural rebirth, as staff suited to a start-up may not be suitable for developing the business further.
+But the company must be careful and employ staff that are right for the business now.
+It must also avoid being too aspirational in an often naive hope of continued growth.

 Maturity